Johnson Muthama: Business life

-Career in Politics
+Political career

 Before 2007

 Muthama once served as former ruling party KANU Vice Chairman in the larger Machakos District.
 He served under the Chairmanship of veteran Kamba politician, the late Joseph Mulu Mutusya.
 Muthama is credited with financially assisting the former Cabinet Minister Paul Ngei from being declared bankrupt soon after 1979 elections when Standard Bank Ltd served him with a bankruptcy note after it failed to locate Ngei’s assets to auction so as to recover Sh2 million debt.